cloudfoundry/app-autoscaler/README.md

 `CF-AutoScaler` invokes Cloud controller API to trigger scaling on target application.
 To achieve this, a UAA client id with  authorities `cloud_controller.read,cloud_controller.admin` is needed for the Cloud Foundry environment `CF-AutoScaler` is registered with.
-You can create it using UAA command line client, make sure the client ID and secret are the ones you configured in the maven profile when you package the .war files
+You can create it using UAA command line client, make sure the client ID and secret are the ones you configured when you package the .war files

 ```shell
 uaac target http://uaa.<cf-domain>